fly-apps/tictac/README.md

 2021-03-31T14:28:22.892Z c9b72c04 sea [info] [info] Access TictacWeb.Endpoint at https://tictac.fly.dev
 ```

-Notice the first line shows the nodes are connected.
+The first log line shows the nodes are connected.

 You now have a clustered Elixir application where users connect to the nearest server for them.
 This provides a better experience.